a2o/snoopy/README.md

 [![Build Status - Stable](https://travis-ci.org/a2o/snoopy.svg?branch=stable)](https://travis-ci.org/a2o/snoopy/branches)

 INFO: Snoopy is not a reliable auditing solution.
 Rogue users can easily manipulate environment to avoid logging by Snoopy.
-See (this FAQ entry)[https://github.com/a2o/snoopy/blob/master/doc/FAQ.md#5-i-see-no-snoopy-output-after-initial-user-login].
+See [this FAQ entry](https://github.com/a2o/snoopy/blob/master/doc/FAQ.md#5-i-see-no-snoopy-output-after-initial-user-login).